North Korea test-fires ICBM with range to strike entire US

 China and Russia, two of the Security Council’s veto-wielding members, oppose new U.N. sanctions.
 Washington is locked in a strategic competition with Beijing and in a confrontation with Moscow over its invasion of Ukraine.

 Japan requested an emergency meeting of the U.N.
-Security Council on the missile launch, but diplomats said a meeting hasn’t been scheduled yet.
+Security Council on the missile launch and diplomats said it is expected to take place on Monday.

 U.N.
 Secretary-General Antonio Guterres strongly condemned North Korea’s launch of another intercontinental ballistic missile and reiterated his call on Pyongyang “to immediately desist from taking any further provocative actions,” U.N. deputy spokesman Farhan Haq said.